 The Minister of International Development

 is appointed by the Norfund General Assembly and ensures that the Fund operates in accordance with the Norfund Act and its related statutes.
-The Board of Directors decides Norfund’s strategy and approves investments which exceed specified thresholds.
+The Board of Directors decides Norfund’s strategy, employs the CEO and approves investments which exceed specified thresholds.

 manages the Fund according to Norfund´s mandate of creating jobs and improving lives in developing countries.